HITECHCRIME/HC_SG141_MOTHxSatsu/README.md

 Still craving for more

 We murdered our god
-absolved of all sins
+Absolved of all sins
-still craving for more
+Still craving for more

-discovered the limelight
+Discovered the limelight
-inside pretending to show
+Inside pretending to show
-the way to atone for missed(?) opportune deities can still get ahold i don't control
+The way to atone for missed(?) opportune deities can still get ahold i don't control